ZkSwapGuard/swap/README.md

 2. Connect your wallet to an Account Abstraction account by providing the deployed account address (0xD1180...) and following the on-screen instructions.

 3. Once connected, you can view account trade limits and perform token swaps subject to SwapModule limitations.
 Input the desired swap amount and follow the instructions.

-## Demo

-Watch our [demo video](demo1.mp4) to see ZkSwapGuard in action.
-It showcases the process of swapping DAI for ETH on a DEX UI, with detailed explanations and limitations.

-## Contributing

-We welcome contributions from the community!
-Please review our [contribution guidelines](CONTRIBUTING.md) before getting started.

 ## License